snowyu/amforth/doc/source/index.rst

 The interpreter has a command prompt in a serial terminal.
 Other connections like TCP/IP telnet or radio links are possible.

-AmForth is published under the GNU Public License v2 (GPL).
+AmForth is published under the GNU Public License v3 (GPL).

-AmForth needs approx. 8KB Flash memory, 80 bytes EEPROM, and 200 bytes RAM for the core system.
+AmForth needs 8 to 12 KB Flash memory, 80 bytes EEPROM, and 200 bytes RAM for the core system.

 Karl Lunt has written an excellent :ref:`User Guide`